evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 # 2. Prepare a dataset

-We'll use an example dialogue dataset imitating a company Q&A system where employees ask questions about HR, finance, etc. Download the CSV file from GitHub:
+We'll use an example dialogue dataset that imitates a company Q&A system in which employees ask questions about HR, finance, etc.

+Download the CSV file from GitHub:
 * [Example dataset](https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/chat_df.csv)

 Import it as a pandas DataFrame and add a datetime index: